Improving Online Communications

 Assure your students that you are available if they have questions or need help.

-For information on how to use the various tools mentioned on this page, please see the Brightspace Guides found on CITL’s Technology Resources. page.
+Note: For information on how to use the various tools mentioned on this page, please see the Brightspace Guides found on CITL’s Technology Resources. site.

 Creating a personal profile will help you make a personal connection with your students.
 Fill in the profile information that you would like to share with others (social networks, contact information, education and work, and personal information, your web site URL).
 You may upload a picture of yourself (or avatar) if you choose.
 This will allow your students to actually “see” you, or a representation of you, when using the Classlist, E-mail, or Discussion tools.
 The profile or About Me screen where you would add this information is often found in the top right-hand corner of your LMS.